top of page

 Chicago, IL, United States

-As a piece of infrastructure there may be no greater icon of American progress than Route 66.
+As a piece of infrastructure, Route 66 is one of the greatest icons of American progress.
 Now referred to as Ogden Avenue, the historic highway runs through the neighborhood of North Lawndale in Chicago.
-This area of the city has been neglected for many years, but as part of the Invest South West Initiative revitalization has at last begun.
+This area of the city has been neglected for many years but, as part of the Invest South West Initiative, revitalization has at last begun.
 Among other things, the neighborhood is in need of quality affordable housing with vibrant, family friendly public spaces.
-JGMA along with East Lake Management and Grace at Jerusalem CDC has developed and designed Grace Manor; a 6 story apartment building, as part of this effort.
+As part of this effort, JGMA, along with East Lake Management and Grace at Jerusalem CDC, has developed and designed Grace Manor; a 6-story apartment building.

 AWARDS + RECOGNITION